juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp;output_val: Path where the second resulting dataframe will be stored
 (being a list allows to for example make a first split into 60% for training and 40% for other dataframe that in the next element of the list can be splitted 50% to have a train dataframe with 20% of the original data and a test dataframe with another 20% of the original data)

+### Process Clinical data (--pc):
+This option process the clinical data indicated of the dataframe given normalizing the numerical data and using one-hot encoding with the categorical data to prepare it for the use in the training of the model.
+List of dictionaries containing each one:
+&emsp;dataframe: Path to the dataframe to be processed.
+&emsp;output_dataframe: Path where the resulting dataframe will be stored
+&emsp;clinical_columns: Dictionary containing the following elements:
+&emsp;&emsp;continuos: List with the numerical data of the dataframe.
+&emsp;&emsp;categorical: List with the categorical data of the dataframe.

 ### Train options in json (--t): (not finished yet)
 Compulsory: